AyeshaSKP/DataScienceCompetiton-Stemfellowsip-/README.md

 Data Visualization: The relationship between the variables has been explored through craeting violin lpot, heatmap, and pair plot.

 ![image](https://github.com/AyeshaSKP/DataScienceCompetiton-Stemfellowsip-/assets/41141945/02947a22-c175-4e27-a324-a916f2afc9de)
-This fugure has been taken from the paper written by me and my team(BioinfoScience) where we have exlpored the relation betweent two most and least importnat features with and withoutt breast cancer.
+This fugure has been taken from the paper written by me and my team (BioinfoScience), where we have explored the relationship between the two most and least important features with and without breast cancer.

-Machine Learning Model:
+Machine learning model:
-Five types of superivsed machine learning model such as the deep learning with five layers, decison tree, support vector machine, naives bayes and logistic regression have been constructed.
+Five types of supervised machine learning models, such as deep learning with five layers, decision trees, support vector machine, naives bayes and logistic regression have been constructed.
 Feature Engineering: Only in case of deep learning, feature engineering has been conducted binary hot encoding has been used to feed the model.

 Trainning and Evaluation: Five, six, eight and ten k fold cross validation have been used for k fold cross vlaidation.